 The recovery rating depends on the amount of power received by the unit.
 Gas hot water heaters are more efficient as compared to electric ones as they take about half the time to heat up.
 For a 50-gallon hot water heater to heat up, the determining factors are the temperature of the water coming into the unit, the temperature set to heat the water and the power supply.

 A 50-gallon hot electric water heater having a 5,500-watt heating element set at 120 degrees requires about 1 hour and 20 minutes heating the water entering the heater at 60 degrees.
 If we slightly change the parameters by keeping the temperature of the water entering this same tank at 40 degrees, it takes about 1 hour, 47 minutes to heat it up to 120 degrees.
 On the other hand, for 70-degree water entering the tank, it takes about 1 hour, 6 minutes to reach its full heat of 120 degrees.
 Thus a 10-degree variation in the temperature of water inflow can have a significant effect on the heating time.

 To calculate the recovery time for a 50-gallon gas heater, we divide the electric hot-water heater recovery times in half.
 In a 50 gallon tank, for water inflow at a temperature of 40 degrees; it takes about 53 1/2 minutes to reach 120 degrees.
 The same for 60-degree water inflowing the tank is about 40 minutes and for 70-degree water, it would take 33 minutes.

-Draw efficiency is another crucial factor which is calculated as 70% of the overall storage capacity of the heater tank.
+Draw efficiency is another crucial factor that is calculated as 70% of the overall storage capacity of the heater tank.
 As the hot water outflows, cold water enters the heater.
-So, for 50-gallon heater, 35 gallons is attributed as draw efficiency.
+So, for 50-gallon heater, 35 gallons are attributed as draw efficiency.